MatteoGuadrini/vmam/README.md

 # vmam: VLAN Mac-address Authentication Manager

-`vmam` is a command line tool which allows the management and maintenance of the mac-addresses that access the network under a specific domain and a specific VLAN, through LDAP authentication.
+`vmam` is a command line tool which allows the management and maintenance of the mac-addresses that access the network under a specific domain and a specific VLAN, through LDAP authentication and RADIUS server.
 This is based on [RFC 3579](https://tools.ietf.org/html/rfc3579#section-2.1).

 > ATTENTION: This is a project under development!

-## Python modules needed
+## Python module dependencies

 - [x] [pywinrm](https://github.com/diyan/pywinrm)
 - [x] [ldap3](https://github.com/cannatag/ldap3)